 The decision to move abroad (for both short-term and long-term plans) is HUGE and has likely had you contemplating the pros and cons for a long time.
-Although you are now feeling certain and confident about your choice, your family may not be equally jazzed about the idea.
+Although you are now feeling certain and confident about your choice, your family may not be equally jazzed about the idea of an international move.
 It’s not unheard of for parents to be skeptical and resistant to the idea of you “throwing away your life” back home and choosing to “run away from the real world.”
 Assuming that neither of those are your intentions, let’s talk about how you can explain this to your family.

 “You just don’t understand” is never a winning argument

 If you feel like your parents* aren’t being fair with you by not supporting your decision, don’t be unfair back to them.
-I’m going to make a potentially controversial statement here, but typically I feel like the problem is that parents who are unsupportive actually DON’T understand why you would want to make this move.
-And it’s literally their lack of understanding of your reasoning that is standing between arguments and approval.
-Many of our family members simply never had the opportunity to study, live, or even travel abroad and may not be aware of all its benefits.
-Pointing out their lack of understanding is not going to help the matter; instead help them understand by explaining yourself!
+At the risk of being controversial, we will admit that often the problem is that parents who are unsupportive actually DON’T understand why you would want to make this move.
+Pointing out their lack of understanding is not only (perhaps) stating the obvious but it’s also really not going to help the matter.
+If it’s literally your parents’ lack of understanding of your reasoning that is standing between arguments and approval, help them understand by explaining yourself!